robhabraken/advent-of-code-2023/14/README.md

+*This is a copy of the original puzzle description.
+Also, the example input and my personal puzzle input are included in this folder as well as my answers to both parts of today's puzzle.
+If you want to learn more about my approach to solving these puzzles see [my solutions](https://github.com/robhabraken/advent-of-code-2023/blob/main/14/solutions.md).*

+---
 # Day 14: Parabolic Reflector Dish
 You reach the place where all of the mirrors were pointing: a massive parabolic reflector dish attached to the side of another large mountain.